A journey in the lands of the Mighty Tatras. Clans of corrupt lords, vile beasts and mischievous spirits strive for domination.

 Each building requires a lumber camp or quarry to be flipped.
 For wooden

-, flip a lumber camp from
+, flip an allied lumber camp from

 to